jayshreedwagh/Leetcode/README.md

 # Leetcode
-This repository will be helpful for Leetcode Data Structures question.
+This repository contains the solution of questions from Leetcode on Data Structures and Algorithms